-Radius and ulna fractures are common in small breed dogs.
-These injuries can often affect both forelimbs at the same time and these fractures in these small dogs have acquired a reputation for being at increased risk of non-union (failure of the bone ends to reunite).
+Radius and ulna fractures are common in small-breed dogs.
+These injuries can often affect both forelimbs simultaneously, and these small dogs' fractures have acquired a reputation for being at increased risk of non-union (failure of the bone ends to reunite).

-In our experience these injuries often often in young animals that have jumped off furniture rather than having been hit by cars.
+In our experience, these injuries often occur in young animals that have jumped off furniture rather than having been hit by cars.

 Plates and screws usually stay in situ long term.
-Sometimes implants need removing in the future after healing has occurred for a variety of reasons that include implant loosening, implant related irritation, irritation of the overlying tendons by the metalwork, or aches related to the metallic implants that often manifest in cold weather.
+Sometimes implants need removing in the future after healing has occurred for various reasons, including implant loosening, implant-related irritation, irritation of the overlying tendons by the metalwork, or aches related to the metallic implants that often manifest in cold weather.

 15th December 2013